-The crisis of growth – opportunities for sustainable development?
+The crisis of growth – opportunities for sustainable development?edit

 Our seventh British-German environment forum will examine how Britain and Germany are best set to respond to the recession without compromising their longer-term sustainability goals.

 7th British-German environment forum: the crisis of growth: threat or opportunity for sustainable development?

 Thursday 24 – Saturday 26 February 2011 (WP1069)